ddokugg/ddokugg/README.md

 🌱 Also, I’m learning computer engineering toooo

+💖 I love the natural with the animal, plants, sky, wind and sunshine I see around me!

 <!--
 **ddokugg/ddokugg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.